A lot or a little?

 Matt Murdock (Ben Affleck) is a lawyer whose father, a boxer, was killed for refusing to take a dive in a fixed fight.
 Matt, blind from an accident that also left him with his other senses super-enhanced, vows to become a righter of wrongs and a force for justice.
 Crime boss Kingpin (Michael Clarke Duncan), who wants Daredevil out of his way, hires Irish assassin Bullseye (Colin Farrell) to do the job.
 Jennifer Garner plays Elektra, who is also on Kingpin's bad side.

 Is it any good?

-DAREDEVIL may be another Marvel comic superhero movie rated PG-13, but it is a much darker story than "Spiderman."
+DAREDEVIL may be another Marvel comic superhero movie rated PG-13, but it's a much darker story than Spider-Man.
 Parents whose 8- and 9- or even 13-year-olds loved that movie should think carefully before agreeing to let them see this one.
-The fights are very good, but it is clear that that is where most of the creative energy went in this movie.
-Affleck does not act very much, and if he did, most of it would be hidden by Murdock's sunglasses and Daredevil's mask.
+The fights are very good, but it's clear that's where most of the creative energy went in this movie.
+Affleck doesn't act very much, and if he did, most of it would be hidden by Murdock's sunglasses and Daredevil's mask.

 Families can talk about why we don't take the law into our own hands.
 How do you become a killer without being one of the bad guys?
 Why, when most superheroes have fantasy special powers, is a character who is disabled so appealing?